-Recommendation 5-1: The GLRI tracking system should include a coding field that provides information related to duration and longevity reporting and approaches used by applicants and/or GLRI funding agencies, thereby building a library of useful approaches.
+Recommendation 5-1: If technically feasible and reasonable under the Eagles Reporting System, the GLRI tracking system should include a coding field that provides information related to duration and longevity reporting and approaches used by applicants and/or GLRI funding agencies, thereby building a library of useful approaches.

-Recommendation 5-2: Ecosystem benefits should be valued, and the value of the benefits should be considered when prioritizing projects and making funding decisions.
+Recommendation 5-2: Ecosystem benefits should be valued, and the long-term value of these benefits should be considered when prioritizing projects and making funding decisions.
 There are a variety of tools to assess the relative value of ecosystem benefits; such benefit assessments should be included in project proposals and the proposal review process.
-Ecosystem benefits are essentially the outcomes as well as co-benefits of achieving the long-term goals of the GLRI.
 Cost-benefit analysis, nonmarket valuation techniques (e.g., contingent valuation, travel cost), and other methods are potential and acceptable approaches.
-In order to ensure consistency and comparability, we recommend that a common approach be used to assess ecosystem benefits, and that the approach be implemented by a third party (e.g., a panel of IATF-approved experts in the valuation field).
+In order to facilitate consistency and comparability, the IATF should identify the approach they see as most useful for projects in each focus area.